Haydz/haydz.github.io/_posts/2020-04-20-elearnircert.md

 # What to expect:
 A review based on my specific circumstances and the value I myself gained from the certification.

-A serious alternative to the more widely marketed training at a fraction of the cost.
+eLearnSecurity is a serious alternative to other training providers that can cost up to 3 times more.

 # What course?
 The course I signed up for was [Incident Handling & Response Professional](https://www.elearnsecurity.com/course/incident_handling_response_professional/)